PREPARATION and the JOURNEY

 Further plaster, jodium,

-(oral dehydration solution) in case of excessive fluid loss (by diarrhea stools)
+ORS (oral dehydration solution) in case of excessive fluid loss (by diarrhea stools)

 Bouillon